Jack Holden (Home and Away)

 Jack Holden is a fictional character from the Australian television soap opera Home and Away, played by Paul O'Brien.
 The character made his first screen appearance during the episode broadcast on 5 August 2005.
-Jack is portrayed as a police officer.
-Jack is part of the Holden family, which also consists of his brother Lucas Holden (Rhys Wakefield) and their father Tony Holden (Jon Sivewright), who were also introduced during 2005.
+Jack is a police officer and part of the Holden family, which also consists of his brother Lucas Holden (Rhys Wakefield) and their father Tony Holden (Jon Sivewright), who were also introduced during 2005.
 Jack's main relationship storylines are with Martha MacKenzie (Jodi Gordon) and Sam Holden (Jessica Chapnik).
 O'Brien decided to leave the series in 2008 and in the 2008 season finale, Jack was accidentally shot in the chest at a construction site by fellow police officer, Angelo Rosetta (Luke Jacobz).
 In the first episode of the 2009 season, it was revealed that Jack had died after paramedics failed to revive him.
 O'Brien made his last appearance as Jack during the episode broadcast on 20 January 2009.

+Casting

+O'Brien was trying to break into the Melbourne comedy circuit, while waiting for an acting job, when he secured the role of Jack.
+He relocated to Sydney within five days and called the process "a bit of a head spin."
+He found it an easy decision to move and said Sydney felt like home, despite initially having nowhere to live.
+O'Brien stayed with his new co-star Jon Sivewright, who plays his character's father Tony Holden.
+They were introduced together, along with Rhys Wakefield who plays Jack's younger brother Lucas Holden.